Stock Analysis on Net

 3 Click competitor name to see calculations.

 The economic profit margin demonstrates a consistent, though decelerating, improvement over the four-year period.
-While negative throughout, the magnitude of the loss has decreased significantly.
+While remaining negative throughout, the magnitude of the loss has decreased significantly.
 This suggests an increasing efficiency in generating profit relative to the capital employed, even if absolute economic profit remains negative.

 Economic Profit Margin Trend